AvAarsNS/DevOpsTicTacToe/NOTES.md

 Then be able to select the next player
 Then finally, be able to run the game

-- Test with UAT 5
+✔ Test with UAT 5

 We want to be able to format the board:
-- Test with UAT 3
+- Test with UAT 3 (half full)
-- Test with UAT 5
+- Test with UAT 5 (full)